Ayurveda: Promotion

-In India, promotion of ayurveda is undertaken by the Ministry of AYUSH through a national network of research institutes.
+In India, promotion of Ayurveda is undertaken by the Ministry of AYUSH through a national network of research institutes.

 In Nepal, the National Ayurvedic Training and Research Centre (NATRC) promotes medicinal herbs in the country.

-In Sri Lanka, the Ministry of Health, Nutrition and Indigenous Medicine looks after the promotion of ayurveda through various national research institutes.
+In Sri Lanka, the Ministry of Health, Nutrition and Indigenous Medicine looks after the promotion of Ayurveda through various national research institutes.

 Use of toxic metals

 Rasashastra is the practice of adding metals, minerals or gems to herbal preparations.
-A random sample study found 20% of rasa medicines sold on the Internet in 2005 included toxic heavy metals such as lead, mercury and arsenic.
-The public health implications of metals in rasashastra in India is unknown.
-Adverse reactions to herbs are described in traditional ayurvedic texts, but practitioners are reluctant to admit that herbs could be toxic and that reliable information on herbal toxicity is not readily available.
-There is a communication gap between practitioners of medicine and ayurveda.
+A random sample study found 20% of rasa medicines sold on the Internet in 2005 included toxic heavy metals such as lead, mercury, and arsenic.
+Adverse reactions to herbs are described in traditional Ayurvedic texts, but practitioners are reluctant to admit that herbs could be toxic and that reliable information on herbal toxicity is not readily available.
+There is a communication gap between practitioners of medicine and Ayurveda.